-Before understanding tariff of electricity system in detail a slight overview of the entire power system structure and hierarchy in India would be very fruitful.
+Before understanding tariff of electricity system in detail, a slight overview of the entire power system structure and hierarchy in India would be very fruitful.
 The electrical power system mainly consists of generation, transmission and distribution.
-For generation of electrical power we have many PSUs and private owned generating stations (GS).
-The electrical transmission system is mainly carried out by central government body PGCIL (Power grid corporation of India limited).
-To facilitate this process, India is divided into 5 regions : Northern, Southern, Eastern, Western and North eastern region.
-Further within every state we have a SLDC (state load dispatch centre).The distribution system is carried out by many distribution companies (DISCOMS) and SEBs (State electricity board.).
+For generation of electrical power we have many PSUs and private owned Generating Stations (GS).
+The electrical transmission system is mainly carried out by central government body PGCIL (Power Grid Corporation of India Limited).

 Types: There are two tariff systems, one for the consumer which they pay to the DISCOMS and the other one is for the DISCOMS which they pay to the generating stations.

-b = constant which when multiplied by maximum KW demand gives the semi fixed cost.
+b = constant which when multiplied by maximum KW demand gives the semi-fixed cost.
 This takes into account the size of power plant as maximum demand determines the size of power plant.

 Thus the total amount paid by the consumer depends on its maximum demand, actual energy consumed plus some constant sum of money.

-style="color:green;font-weight:bold;">IMPORTANT: All these costs are calculated on active power consumed.
+IMPORTANT: All these costs are calculated on active power consumed.
 It is mandatory for the consumer to maintain a power factor of 0.8 or above otherwise penalty is levied on them depending on the deviation.

-As its name suggest it is a tariff system which depends on the availability of power.
+As its name suggests, it is a tariff system which depends on the availability of power.
 It is a frequency based tariff mechanism which tends to make the power system more stable and reliable.

 This tariff mechanism also has of 3 parts:

 Mechanism of ABT

-• The RLDC conveys this information to various SLDC which in turn collects the information from various state DISCOMS about the load demand from various types of consumers.
+- The RLDC conveys this information to various SLDC which in turn collects the information from various state DISCOMS about the load demand from various types of consumers.

-- The SLDC sends load demand to RLDC.
-And now RLDC allocates the power accordingly to the various states.
+- The SLDC sends load demand to RLDC, and now RLDC allocates the power accordingly to the various states.